19 jewels adjusted to 3 positions, manufactured from 1926 a total of 8,000 movements in 8 runs make up this grade. Model 3 open faced; 3/4 plate

 I have set out grade 417 in 8 runs of 1,000 for easy reference, movements have ringed pattern demaskeening named Ball Watch Co.
 Cleveland Ohio.

-The watches were adjusted and cased by The Ball Watch Co. to date little information about the exact production dates has been found, an early serial
+The watches were adjusted and cased by The Ball Watch Co.
+To date little information about the exact production dates has been found, an early serial

-choice of dial types and cases were advertised.
+fitted and choice of dial types and cases were advertised.

 It looks like most of the movements have there original cases, although quite a few of the bows have been replaced.